 - For an affordable wine that’s available almost everywhere in the country, this bottling is hard to beat.
 Fresh aromas of black currant, elderberry, lilac, pepper and charcoal lead into a rich palate of cassis, oak and charred beef, all lifted by herbs and peppercorns.

-The 2017 J. Lohr Estates Seven Oaks Cabernet Sauvignon is dark and dense in color to the rim of the glass.
-Layered aromas of black cherry, currant and blueberry are accented by an authentic barrel-aged bouquet of dark chocolate, cocoa powder, and roasted coffee.
-The palate peaks with high-toned red berry fruit, and follows with bright acidity and a full structure that is both dense and soft at once.
+The 2018 J. Lohr Estates Seven Oaks Cabernet Sauvignon is dark and dense in color, showing a bright hue at release.
+Ripe fruit aromas of black cherry and currant are accented by notes of toasted pastry and dark roast coffee from the authentic barrel bouquet.
+Persistent high-toned red fruit strikes the palate, followed by bright acidity and a structure that is both dense and soft at once.

 — Steve Peck, director of winemaking